 Ultimately, Kempe and West developed what may be understood as an approach to multiple-reflexive interpretation at different levels of scale: interpersonal, institutional and societal.
 As West explains, “This method helps to move responsibility from only individual to also institutional and societal level.”
 This approach would later be enhanced by the notion of reflexive methodology advocated by Swedish colleagues (Alvesson & Sköldberg, 2017).
 Kempe notes how Fleck’s theory (1981) aided them in understanding the role of tradition in defining acceptable behaviors, and that “In the tradition, inherent talent is an often mentioned explanation for whether a student develops or not” (Kempe & West, 2022).

-We will return to Kempe and West’s ideas later in this book, but since the time they began their work, notable music studies to use video and stimulated recall strategies have included doctoral dissertations in Europe on such topics as intensity of interaction in music lessons (Heikinheimo, 2009) and meaning-making processes among young music students (Falthin, 2015), and in North America (Bell, 2013) on interaction with technologies in the music recording process.
+Since the time when Kempe and West began their work, notable music studies to use video and stimulated recall strategies have included doctoral dissertations in Europe on such topics as intensity of interaction in music lessons (Heikinheimo, 2009) and meaning-making processes among young music students (Falthin, 2015), and in North America (Bell, 2013) on interaction with technologies in the music recording process.
 There have thus far been fewer stimulated recall studies of advanced musicians and situations in which musicians are negotiating between different musical traditions across a cultural divide.
 Yet, stimulated recall methods promise insights in these areas as well, which is where our book makes its unique contribution.
 A recent systematic review of the corpus of video stimulated recall research in education determined it is “a useful method for collecting formal and informal pedagogical experiences to question or even completely transform one’s professional thinking and pedagogical actions” (Gazdag, Nagy, & Szivak, 2019, p.
 69).
 We argue the same is true of artistry in music, particularly in intercultural settings.
 As we will demonstrate in later chapters, such techniques engender systematic reflection on contrasting aesthetic systems at a depth of detail that would not otherwise be possible.
 The research team that developed this book also participated in studies that made use of video and stimulated recall strategies prior to their intercultural music projects, so by way of conclusion it is useful to consider some of them here.

 Initial Stimulated Recall Studies by the Authors

-In 2002, Stefan Östersjö made a video-stimulated recall study in collaboration with music education researcher Cecilia Hultberg (2005).
+In 2002, Stefan Östersjö made a video-stimulated recall study in collaboration with music education researcher Cecilia Hultberg (Hultberg, 2005; Östersjö, 2008).
 The data collection was carried out by making high quality audio recording and a video recording of each practicing session.
 The scenario entailed both Hultberg, as an observer, and Östersjö, as a performer, following the score, and Hultberg also taking notes of observations during the session.
 Videos of the practice sessions would then be viewed in their entirety by Östersjö and Hultberg. Östersjö would comment on the video, and Hultberg would ask additional questions, guided by the notes from her observations.
 With the aim of taking that approach to a deeper level of analysis, Östersjö turned to the Computer Assisted Qualitative Data Analysis Software (CAQDAS) HyperRESEARCH, and also, adopted an approach to the qualitative analysis building on procedures from Grounded Theory.
 This entailed a focus on the use of Open coding (Neuman, 2000, Benaquisto, 2008), and, as will be discussed further in Chapter 3, the possibilities for linking coding with more detailed annotations in the HyperRESEARCH software.
 Importantly, these procedures sought to acknowledge the parallel processes of musical interpretation through listening and the verbalised analysis, and in which ways these may interact in research on musical creativity (Östersjö, 2008).